souenzzo/graal/docs/reference-manual/native-image/NativeImageHeapdumpEnterprise.md

 ---
 layout: docs
-toc_group: native-image
+toc_group: debugging-and-diagnostics
-link_title: Generating Heap Dumps from Native Images
+link_title: Generating Heap Dumps
-permalink: /reference-manual/native-image/debugging-and-diagnostics/NativeImageHeapdump/
+permalink: /reference-manual/native-image/debugging-and-diagnostics/Heapdump/
 redirect_from: /$version/reference-manual/native-image/NativeImageHeapdump/
 ---

 # Generating Heap Dumps from Native Images

 With GraalVM Enterprise Edition you can generate heap dumps of the Native Image processes to monitor the execution.